crashappsec/cap10/README.md

 1. You can fully capture your `expect` sessions if you want.
 2. You can interact with your scripts if you want.
+3. You can capture the input from your interactions.

 The second makes expect-like automation easier to write.
 I've had many cases where the regexp didn't fire, and the result was a hanging